 Trouble in starting the engine is the most common situation faced by car owners, if the fuel filter is clogged, as there is little or no supply of fuel to the engine.
 A problem with the fuel filter leads to starting issues.
 If the engine does not start at all, it is a sign that the fuel filter is totally clogged.
 If the engine takes too long to start, then it is a sign that the fuel filter is partially blocked.

 You are at a signal, your vehicle stops and refuses to start.
 If you are navigating through steep slopes, the engine behaves as though you are running out of gas and eventually stops abruptly.
 If this is a regular feature with your vehicle, it means that the engine is not getting adequate supply of fuel.
 Insufficient fuel supply causes the engine to stall; fuel filter clogging can lead to insufficient fuel supply.

-in some cases, the engine will start without a problem, however, it will stop, when it is supposed to idle.
+In some cases, the engine will start without a problem, however, it will stop, when it is supposed to be idle.
 It means that sufficient amount of fuel makes its way through the fuel filter, when the vehicle is running, however, when the vehicle is idling, the quantity of fuel is inadequate.

 While driving at a low-speed, the car will experience sputtering problem.
 This is often the case, when the fuel filter has minimal blockage.
 However, over a period of time the fuel filter will have to be replaced or at least cleaned.

 If in spite of stepping on the gas, the speed of the vehicle is the same (no acceleration), then it is a clear sign of clogging.

 Engine Performance Issue